AntoineAssal/School-Notes/COMP-346-OperatingSystems/Architecture.md

 # Architecture
 <hr>

-Architecture must provide support so that the OS can protect user programs from each other and protect the OS from user programs as mentioned in [[Protection]].
+Architecture must provide support so that the OS can protect user programs from each other and protect the OS from user programs as mentioned in [Protection](Protection.md).
 <hr>

 ## Memory Protection